St Oswald's Church, Durham

 St. Oswald's Church is a Church of England parish church in Durham, County Durham.
-The church is a grade II* listed building and it dates from the 12th century.
+The church is a grade II* listed building and it dates in part from the 12th century.

 History

-The present church dates from the late 12th century.
-It is likely built on the site of an earlier church.
+The present church dates from the late 12th century, and is likely built on the site of an earlier church.
 It was rebuilt in 1834 by Ignatius Bonomi.
 In 1864, Hodgson Fowler rebuilt the tower and the chancel, and added an organ chamber.

 The church has stained glass windows.
 The west window dates from 1864 to 1866 and was designed by Morris & Co with some panels by Ford Madox Brown.
 Other windows were designed by Kempe and Co., and by Clayton and Bell.

 On 6 May 1952, the church was designated a grade II* listed building.

 In 1984, the organ and part of the chancel were destroyed by fire.
 A new organ was built by Peter Collins to the specifications of the organist David Higgins, and installed in a new gallery at the west end of the church.
 The organ was restored in 2019.

 Present day

-St. Oswald's Church is part of the benefice of Durham St. Oswald & Shincliffe St Mary in the Archdeaconry of Durham of the Diocese of Durham.
+St. Oswald's Church is part of the benefice of the Three Saints in the Archdeaconry of Durham of the Diocese of Durham, along with Shincliffe St Mary, Coxhoe St. Mary, and Kelloe St. Helen.
+The church was until recently also used by the Eastern Orthodox Church of St Cuthbert and St Bede, which has now relocated to the former mortuary chapel in Providence Row.